Chatel Ski Resort France

 Strapped into a harness in a laying position you fly like a bird with speeds of between 8o to 100kmh along a line up at 240m above the hamlet of Paine-Dranse Portes du Soleil.
 Now, you may be wondering how can you do this with skis and snowboards?
 Well, you do not have to worry, as they will follow you on the line in a transportation carrier.

-Don’t worry if you can’t do it winter because it is also open in the Summer and it involves two lines for double the fun.
+- It is also open in the Summer and it involves two lines for double the fun.

 Hire a Ski Guide for half day